Back to Dashboard

 Why this matters: Central banks may downplay inflation concerns in their official statements, but economic data tells the real story.
 If inflation consistently rises beyond the target band, policymakers will eventually be forced to act — regardless of their rhetoric.
 Comparing what they say versus what the data shows helps anticipate policy pivots before they happen.

-Conditions for Hike (1/6 met, 1 mixed)
+Conditions for Hike (1/6 met, 3 mixed)

 Inflation persistentMET

-Tight labour marketNOT MET
+Tight labor marketNOT MET

 Capacity constraintsNOT MET